Companies delivering a portfolio of capital projects need to manage three risk vectors.

 - Fast and easy

 Compliance depends on simplicity.
-On a small project, it should take a project manager no more than 20 clicks to complete the assessment.
+On a small project, it should take a project manager no more than 20 clicks to complete the assessment and identify potential risks.

-Conducted at the end of the development phase before capital approval.
-If the assessment is conducted on a platform, its results will be immediately available on a dashboard like this:
+Exercises for identifying risks should be conducted at the end of the development phase before capital approval.
+If the assessment is conducted on a project management platform, the risk analysis should be immediately available on a dashboard.

 Seeing it in the platform makes it easy for portfolio managers to compare risk between projects – and understand the shape and profile of the capital portfolio.

 When a portfolio manager understands how much risk the organisation is taking on by implementing any given project in the context of the broader portfolio, they often make different, smarter decisions around portfolio build.